null Skip to Content

 1. Butt the panels tightly together while following the level line.
 Dry fit each panel before applying adhesive to ensure it fits flush.
 Trim if necessary.
 The last panel on the row will have to be trimmed from the finger side of a panel.

-3. When you reach the point that you will need a partial panel (typically when using two outside corners or mitering an inside corner), cut a grouted filler panel to width and install it like the rock panels.
-Adhere the individual rocks to the filler panel at the end of the installation.
+6. If your installation requires a partial panel (typically when using two outside corners or mitering an inside corner), cut a grouted filler panel to width and use a router to trim the panel to maintain the integrity of the vertical shiplap joint.
+Use construction adhesive to adhere the individual rocks to the filler panel at the end of the installation.

 Start Next Row